Ratan Singh of Bikaner: Reign

-Upon the death of his father, Surat Singh, in 1828, he succeeded him as the Maharaja of Bikaner.
+Upon the death of his father, Surat Singh, in 1828, Ratan Singh succeeded him as the Maharaja of Bikaner.
 Ratan Singh's early reign was marked by frequent uprisings by his barons, including the Raja of Mahajan, and by military campaigns to bring them to obedience.
 In 1829, he violated his treaty engagements with the British government and invaded Jaisalmer to avenge some depredations committed by its people.
 He advanced up to Bansanpur.
-Both parties were ready to fight and had asked the neighboring states for assistance.
+Both parties were ready to fight and asked neighboring states for assistance.
 It was only through the intervention of the Maharana of Udaipur and the British government that the dispute between them was settled.
 However, the quarrel between them continued until 1835, when a British officer helped them reach reconciliation.
-In 1831, Akbar II sent his envoy, whom he received in a shamiana outside Junagarh, with a kharita.
+In 1831, Akbar II sent an envoy with a kharita (an important letter, usually sent in an elaborate textile pouch, to or from a ruler or elite), whom Ratan Singh received in a shamiana outside Junagarh Fort.
 Akbar II conferred on him a robe of honour, Mahi Maratib, and a present of horses, an elephant, and nagaras.
 Akbar II also conferred upon him the title of Narendra Shiromani.
 He visited Haridwar in 1831, Rewa and Alwar in 1836, Udaipur in 1839, and Delhi in 1842.
-Like his father, he too put forward a claim over the villages adjoining Bhadra.
-Captain Thoresby was appointed in 1837 to settle the border dispute between his state and the British government, but it was adjudged to the latter.
+Like his father, he put forward a claim over the villages adjoining Bhadra.
+Captain Thoresby was appointed in 1837 to settle the border dispute between Bikaner and the British government, and the disputed territory was adjudged to the latter.
 In 1842, he supplied the British government with 200 camels for the Kabul expedition.
 He assisted the British government in both the Sikh campaigns.
-A year after the British government decided to establish a line of communication between Sirsa and Bahawalpur, they, in 1844, asked Ratan to provide better facilities to traders, reduce transit duties, and construct rest houses and watchtowers along this trade route.
-He obliged their request and, along with everything else specified, constructed wells.
+In 1844, a year after the British government decided to establish a line of communication between Sirsa and Bahawalpur, they asked Ratan to provide better facilities to traders, reduce transit duties, and construct rest houses and watchtowers along this trade route.
+He complied with the request and constructed wells along with the other specified facilities.
 When Jawahar Singh sought his shelter to escape prosecution from the British government, he refused to hand him over despite their insistence.
-Instead, he asked them that if they were not prepared to spare Jawahar, he was willing to surrender his son, Sardar Singh, in his place.
+Instead, he informed them that if they were not prepared to spare Jawahar, he was willing to surrender his son, Sardar Singh, in his place.
 They obliged his request and permitted him to keep Jawahar in a room over Suraj Pol in Junagarh.
 This won him recognition, and bardic poetry is full of praise for him.
 He put a stop to the practice of lavish dowries in Bikaner.
 He went on a pilgrimage to Gaya, where he made his officials and nobles take a solemn vow never to kill their infant daughters.
-He passed a law stating that any noble found guilty of female infanticide would have their estate confiscated.
+He passed a law stating that any noble found guilty of female infanticide would have his estate confiscated.
 He banned practices such as sati and supported widow remarriage.